 - Reconcile landed costs.
-Due to discrepancies introduced by early-estimating of landed costs, rounding and currency calculations, you'll need to reconcile the final landed costs against the exact value of the vendor cost invoices.
+Due to discrepancies introduced by the early estimation of landed costs, rounding, and currency calculations, you'll need to reconcile the final landed costs against the exact value of the vendor cost invoices.

 Turning on the landed costs feature

-- Go to Settings > Purchases > Purchase settings, and ensure that Activate landed costs = Yes.
+- Go to Settings > Purchases > Purchase settings, and ensure that Activate landed costs is set to Yes.
 If you can't see this setting, contact Brightpearl support to get the feature activated for your account.